All posts by weblio

 PART C_1

-We will read aloud the passage below.
+We will read aloud the passage below in short chunks.
 Please repeat after me.
 I will check your pronunciation.

 (Please send the mispronounced words and expressions to your student.)